2026 LOC Spring Conference

 Join us for an exclusive, behind-the-scenes tour of the Greater Hermiston Enterprise Zone (GHEZ), the premier driver of industrial investment in Umatilla County.
 Since 2009, this program has attracted more than $977 million in capital investment and created hundreds of full-time jobs.
 This tour will highlight key industrial sites, showcase the impact of Enterprise Zone agreements, and explain how the city of Hermiston and Umatilla County partner to facilitate business expansion, infrastructure development, and economic prosperity.
 Discover why major corporations are choosing to locate and grow in Hermiston.

-Join conversations with the certified “doers” in state government.
-Participate in our rotating roundtable discussions, designed to help city leaders quickly connect with experts on state grants, programs, and opportunities that support local initiatives.
-Topic areas will range from economic development to housing to transportation and more, giving your city actionable insights to take home and put to work.
+Join conversations with the certified “doers” in state government and organizations doling out funds.
+Participate in our rotating roundtable discussions, designed to help city leaders quickly connect with experts on grants, programs, and opportunities that support local initiatives.
+Topic areas will range from economic development to housing planning and more — giving your city actionable insights to take home and put to work.

 5:30 p.m. – 7:30 p.m.
 Offsite Networking Reception

-Join us as we wrap up the first day of conference with a networking reception!
+Join us at Pendleton Airport as we wrap up the first day of conference with a networking reception!
 Enjoy drinks and appetizers with your peers.

 Friday, April 24